|Status:||Closed||Start date:||Apr 18, 2016|

 The NCML is the one in attachment.
 I will report about the final result.

-#28 Updated by Gianpaolo Coro about 3 years ago
+#28 Updated by Gianpaolo Coro over 3 years ago

 We installed netcdf 4.1.3 libraries and run your command, but we obtain the following error: